pkp/pkp-docs/learning-ojs/en/editorial-workflow.md

 **Accept and Skip Review**: Skips the Review Stage and moves the submission directly into Copyediting.

 **Decline Submission**: Rejects the submission before going through the review process.
 The submission would then be archived.
+In OJS 3.3, there is now the option to revert a Decline decision in the Submission and Review stage.
+This can be done by clicking **Change Decision** followed by **Revert Decline**.
+After a declined decision is reverted, the submission is restored to its previous stage and review round if active.

 Although in this example, the editor assigned a section editor, it would also be possible for the editor to assign themselves to the submission.